 The Tiniest Tiger also lends a paw to help cats in need.
 There have been many small and big cat projects where small paws have united to help those in need.
 You can read more about the Conservation Cub Club’s small and big cat projects by clicking on Small Paws United.
 We are proud that our community has donated over $27,000 to our cousins in need.

-Joanne is in a Global Field Master of Zoology program and her concentration is on big cats.
-She just returned this summer, 2011, from a field expedition in Kenya where she learned about the Lion Guardian project, the David Sheldrick Elephant Wildlife Trust, (elephant orphans), and was privileged to spend time with some of the Maasai in the South Rift Valley.
-Gracey sometimes writes updates from the field about the interesting things learned during her mom’s travels.
+Joanne has a Global Field Master of Zoology degree with a concentration on big cats.
+She spent time in the field in Kenya where she learned about the Lion Guardian project, the David Sheldrick Elephant Wildlife Trust, (elephant orphans), and was privileged to spend time with some of the Maasai in the South Rift Valley.
+Joanne also spent time in Namibia at the Cheetah Conservation Fund.
+We sometimes write updates from the field about the interesting things we learn during our travels.

-The Tiniest Tiger community is growing, with over 23,000 facebook friends from all over the world.
+The Tiniest Tiger community is growing, with over 64,000 facebook friends from all over the world.
 If you are interested in the demographics of our readers, you can find that information in the Advertising section under the About tab of the blog.
-Gracey’s 2011 Curious Cat Survey gathered data submitted by over 500 readers to tell us what their interests, preferences and requests in what they would like to read and learn about on The Tiniest Tiger’s Conservation Cub Club.
+The 2014 Curious Cat Survey is underway with over 500 participants so far telling us what their interests, preferences and requests for what they would like to read and learn about on The Tiniest Tiger’s Conservation Cub Club.

 Thank you for stopping by.
 We hope you will become part of The Tiniest Tiger’s community.